 However, the drive or ride from Nimmu to Chiling is equally beautiful.
 If you have some time on your Sham Valley day trip, you will love the lonely sections of this peaceful road.

-Chilling is about 25 odd km from the confluence of the Zanskar and Indus river and a nice place to visit.
+Chilling is about 25 odd km from the confluence of the Zanskar and Indus rivers and a nice place to visit.
 Plus, you will have ample spots where you can lay beside the Zanskar river shores and feel the raw nature all for yourself.
-Generally, a lot of people do rafting in Zanskar river from Chiling to Nimmu.
+Generally, a lot of people do rafting in the Zanskar river from Chiling to Nimmu.

 How to reach Indus Zanskar Sangam?

 The Indus Zanskar confluence is around 35 km away from the town of Leh towards Kargil, on the Leh – Kargil – Srinagar National Highway – 1D.
 It is located in what we have popularly known as Sham Valley.

 By road – The easiest way to reach the Sangam of Indus and Zanskar rivers near Leh by road is hitting the Srinagar – Leh Highway if you are traveling by road from Delhi.
 You can reach Leh also by the Manali Leh Highway if you are traveling from the Manali side.

 The state-run JKSRTC buses ply within the Ladakh region.
 You can also take your private vehicle (cars/bikes) to Sangam from Leh as well.